sanjamileska/EmployeeManagmentService/README.md

 Employee Managment Service

-This project is Rest Api using SpringBoot, PostgreSQL, Spring Data JPA Here you can add employee,get by ID, edit information about the employee.
+This project is Rest Api using Java,SpringBoot, PostgreSQL, Spring Data JPA Here you can add employee,get by ID, edit information about the employee.

 Dependencies